-Note: The Zscaler service supports TLS 1.0, 1.1, and 1.2.
+The Zscaler service supports TLS 1.0, 1.1, and 1.2.
 When SSL inspection is enabled, the service inspects all SSL/TLS sessions, regardless of version.

 With this option, the service dynamically generates and signs the server certificate that it presents to the client.
 This certificate contains the same fields as the original destination server certificate, except for the identifying information of the issuer, called the issuer distinguished name (DN).
-The issuer DN is set to the name of the Zscaler intermediate certificate (see example below).
+The issuer DN is set to the name of the Zscaler intermediate certificate (see the example image below).
 The browser receives this certificate signed by the Zscaler intermediate certificate along with the Zscaler intermediate certificate.

-To enable your browser or system to automatically trust all certificates signed by the Zscaler Certificate Authority, your users must install the Zscaler Root CA certificate on their workstations (instructions for this step are provided in How do I deploy SSL inspection?).
+To enable your browser or system to automatically trust all certificates signed by the Zscaler Certificate Authority, your users must install the Zscaler Root CA certificate on their workstations.
+To learn more, see How do I deploy SSL inspection?
 Otherwise, they will receive an error stating that there is a problem with the website’s security certification.

 To learn how to configure the Zscaler certificate for SSL inspection, see How do I deploy SSL inspection?

 After your CA signs the CSR, you can upload the signed certificate to the service.
 During the SSL negotiation with the user’s browser, the Zscaler service dynamically generates and signs the server certificate that it presents to the client with this intermediate certificate.
 The certificate issuer is set to the organization name, and the Zscaler service generates the certificate once per site and caches these certificates on the ZEN.
 These cached certificates are usually valid until their expiration date.
 Below is an example of a certificate signed by an organization's custom intermediate certificate.

 When you upload the certificate chain, the Zscaler service sends the intermediate root certificate along with this key chain and the signed server certificate to your users’ machines during SSL inspection.
 If you do not upload the certificate chain, the Zscaler service sends only your organization’s intermediate root certificate and its signed server certificate to the user’s machine.

-If you change your certificate due to the compromise of an intermediate root certificate, or simply as a routine security measure, the ability to send the certificate chain to users’ machines during SSL inspection is a key benefit, enabling you to rotate certificates efficiently without the need for a new key ceremony or certificate push to your organization’s users.
+If you change your certificate due to the compromise of an intermediate root certificate, or simply as a routine security measure, the ability to send the certificate chain to users’ machines during SSL inspection is a key benefit.
+Because it enables you to rotate certificates efficiently without the need for a new key ceremony or certificate push to your organization’s users.